-- Breaking the laws of the host country; - Consuming too much alcohol or being caught with illegal drugs; - Engaging in behavior that could endanger themselves or others: - Disobeying rules set to allow the program to proceed smoothly, such as being chronically late or skipping class, not participating with the group or other academic activities; - Cheating or other types of academic dishonesty; - Disrupting, harassing, or otherwise interfering with other program participants.
+- Breaking the laws of the host country; - Consuming too much alcohol or being caught with illegal drugs; - Engaging in behavior that could endanger themselves or others; - Disobeying rules set to allow the program to proceed smoothly, such as being chronically late or skipping class, not participating with the group or other academic activities; - Cheating or other types of academic dishonesty; - Disrupting, harassing, or otherwise interfering with other program participants.

 The Faculty Program Director must intervene immediately in some cases.
 For instance, students can be subject to immediate dismissal if caught with illegal drugs.
-If students are arrested for any reason, the Faculty Program Director should try to ascertain the cause of the arrest and, contact the Executive Director of the Office of International Programs.
+If students are arrested for any reason, the Faculty Program Director should try to ascertain the cause of the arrest and, contact the Senior Director of International Services.
 Faculty are not responsible for finding legal assistance or paying for a student to be released from custody.
-In such a scenario, the faculty's priority remains with the students participating in the program and to coordinate with the Office of International Programs as needed.
+In such a scenario, the faculty's priority remains the students participating in the program and to coordinate with International Services as needed.
 If a student has physically attacked another student or engaged in violence toward him/herself or anyone else, immediate steps must be taken to ensure the safety and welfare of all who are involved.

-The Executive Director of the Office of International Programs will coordinate with appropriate officials locally to assist faculty with deciding further actions and provide additional assistance.
+The Senior Director of International Services will coordinate with appropriate officials locally to assist faculty with deciding further actions and provide additional assistance.

 In less severe cases, the Faculty Program Director has the authority to determine the appropriate action to take.
 At the very least, a meeting should be held to discuss the behavior with the student(s).
-If desired, the Executive Director of the Office of International Programs can be included in the meeting via Skype or phone.
+If desired, the Senior Director of International Services can be included in the meeting via Skype or phone.
 Various decisions and/or sanctions can result from such a meeting: